header mobile logo

 Drug Interactions

 Avoid coadministration of strong or moderate CYP3A inhibitors with TAZVERIK.
-If coadministration of moderate CYP3A inhibitors cannot be avoided, reduce TAZVERIK dose.
+If coadministration of strong or moderate CYP3A inhibitors cannot be avoided, reduce TAZVERIK dose.

-Avoid coadministration of moderate and strong CYP3A inducers with TAZVERIK, which may decrease the efficacy of TAZVERIK.
+Avoid coadministration of moderate or strong CYP3A inducers with TAZVERIK, which may decrease the efficacy of TAZVERIK.

 Coadministration of TAZVERIK with CYP3A substrates, including hormonal contraceptives, can result in decreased concentrations and reduced efficacy of CYP3A substrates.